isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         return {status, something()};
     }

-C++98's standard library somewhat used this style by returning `pair` in some functions.
+C++98's standard library used this style in places, by returning `pair` in some functions.
 For example, given a `set<string> my_set`, consider:

     // C++98